LafeLabs/slimeotron/README.md

 }
 ```

+Install [Processing](https://processing.org) to convert audio signals into pixels to the optical neuron.

+## Processing to do:

+ - figure out how to record data sets both time and frequency domain for export to other visualization software
+ - figure out how to load and visualize recorded data sets in processing
+ - figure out how to create 3d visualization of data sets which python can transform into blender files for the artists to work with
+ - get a simple neuron link working with a specific FFT component controlling the output level of a big square of pixels on the screen which go from black to white in greyscale
+ - get processing to work on the ubuntu machine
+ - and raspberry pi
+ - and android

 Use this processing code to get an FFT of the audio signal:

 ```
 import processing.sound.*;